 The Impact of Bullying on Teen Mental Health: How to Help Your Child

-Bullying is a pervasive problem in our society, and its impact on teenage mental health cannot be overstated.
+Bullying is a pervasive problem in our society, and its impact on the teenage years and teen mental health cannot be overstated.
 It is a complex issue that can lead to long-lasting negative effects on a teen’s self-esteem, mental health, and overall well-being.
 As parents, it is essential to recognize the signs of bullying and understand how we can help our children cope with this traumatic experience.

 First, it is important to understand what bullying is and how it affects teenagers.
 Bullying is the intentional act of harming someone verbally, physically, or psychologically.
 It can occur in many forms, such as verbal teasing, exclusion, cyberbullying, or physical assault.
 When teenagers experience bullying, it can lead to feelings of anxiety, depression, and social isolation.
 They may struggle to trust others or develop healthy relationships, and in extreme cases, it can even lead to self-harm or suicidal ideation.